cvat-ai/cvat/site/content/en/docs/manual/basics/objects-sidebar.md

 **Show projections** checkbox

-Enables / disables the display of auxiliary perspective lines.
+Enables/disables the display of auxiliary perspective lines.
 Only relevant for cuboids

 ![](/images/image090_detrac.jpg)